oclipa/docker-cheat-sheet/README.md

 `docker-compose` commands must be run in the same directory as the `docker-compose.yml` file.

+If problems are experienced, might need to run `docker-compose up -d --build`.

 | Command | Action |
 | :------- | :------- |
 | _Image Commands_ | <img width="400"/> |